 In this, a manager can first focus on solving most critical problems first and make decisions and take suitable actions and problems which are less critical can be tackled later or can be tackled by the subordinates.

 The problems like infrastructural issues, connectivity issues in the organization, deviation in process, poor quality of business rules, and misleading and poor data, etc. this type of issues let the manager handle such issues with utmost urgency.
 The decisions and actions are taken by investigating, resolving, and handling such issues using tools or with the assistance of skilled employees.

 A manager can manage works more accurately using management by exception.
 The problems which can’t be solved at one level should be passed to a higher level of management.

-For example, it is a responsibility of subordinates to track the performance of all products manufactured by the company and from the data collected, they found that all products except one product are not performing as expected.
+For example, it is a responsibility of subordinates to track the performance of all products manufactured by the company and from the data collected, they found that all products and management by exception method one product are not performing as expected.
 Hence, they summarize the data and create reports to present it to their manager.

 The summarize report will help the manager to understand the issue by investigating the problem and finding out the root cause of the problem.

 Management by exception, helps the organization to grow more as problematic areas in the organization can be identified, and managers can spend their efficiency to solve these issues to enhance the productivity of the organization.
 Managers can learn and prepare strategies for changing competition and new business opportunities.